Wentletrap: Shell description

 Within the genus Epitonium, the type genus of the family, the shell has predominantly axial sculpture of high, sharply ribbed "costae".
 These costae may offer some protection against other predatory snails, which would find it difficult or impossible to bore a hole in a shell with such obstructions.

 Ecology

 Wentletraps are usually found on sandy bottoms near sea anemones or corals, which serve as a food source for them.
 Some species are foragers and search for anemones.

 Little is known about the biology of most wentletraps.
-Keen (1958) has his literature most cited.
+Keen (1958) is most often cited.
 He observed that many wentletraps reveal a hint of purple body color, suggestive of carnivorous feeding.
 The animal can exude through its salivary gland a pink or purplish dye that may have an anaesthetic effect on its prey.

 Keen also cited direct observation of a wentletrap feeding by insertion of its proboscis into a sea anemone.

 A sequence of a wentletrap feeding on an anemone has been published.
 These snails also prey on corals and other coelenterates.

 Female wentletraps lay egg capsules that are bound together with a supple string.
 The young emerge from these capsules as free-swimming larvae.